 Cramond Roman Fort is a Roman-Era archaeological site at Cramond here "coins and other relics of antiquity, it is supposed to have been a Roman station, and the port through which that people obtained supplies of grain for their army."

-Important Dates for the Crawmonde family
+Early History of the Crawmonde family

 This web page shows only a small excerpt of our Crawmonde research.
 Another 101 words (7 lines of text) covering the years 1296 and 1505 are included under the topic Early Crawmonde History in all our PDF Extended History products and printed products wherever possible.